vdhnvys20/crypto-tracker/README.md

-Crypto Tracker - Real-Time Cryptocurrency Dashboard

 Hey there!

 This project is a cryptocurrency tracker built with React, Bootstrap, and the CoinGecko API.
-It's designed to give you a quick and easy way to keep an eye on the crypto market, track your favorite coins, and dive into their historical data.
+It's designed to give you a quick and easy way to keep an eye on the crypto market, track crypto coins and dive into historical data.

 Features: